rbbrzrd/GIMP-plugins/README.md

   **Installation**

-At installation during the start of GIMP a configuration window appears for the menu and default arrow.
+At installation during the first start of GIMP, a configuration window appears for the menu and default arrow.
+Version 0.2 was adapted to GIMP-2.8 but now it don't works as intended for arrow in GIMP-2.8.14!